Thinking about my adult daughter on her birthday

 *It is helpful when parents eventually recognize and accept the ways in which their children’s dreams and temperaments are different from their own

 Understanding more about others, especially my children, interests me.
-Temperament studies help me calm down when I'm uncomfortable seeing the ways my child is not like me and the ways that she is.
-For example, I see my relating attributes and patterns in her.
+Temperament studies help me calm down when I'm uncomfortable seeing the ways my child is not like me.

-Often people say things like "I see you in Erin.
+Often people say things such as, "I see you in Erin.
 Erin is just like you."
-It is such a compliment to me that people see me in Erin because I think she is such a beautiful being."
-Just like me is true in that she wants to be happy and wants to be free of pain in the way that all humans do.
-Yes, we are alike here as we are like all others this way.
+It is a compliment to me that people see me in Erin because I think she is such a beautiful being.

 Speak to us of Children.
 And he said: